 Before choosing a card game, it is vital to consider the challenges someone with dementia might face.
 Keep it simple by avoiding card games that have a long list of rules or involve lying or tricking an opponent such as poker.

 There are a wide variety of board games available from traditional board games like Monopoly, to more dementia-friendly options such as Call to Mind.
-Based on a French study that analysed the relation between cognitive decline and board games, it revealed that the risk of dementia was 15% lower in board game players than in non-players.
+Based on a French study that analysed the relationship between cognitive decline and board games, the risk of dementia was 15% lower in board game players than in non-players.

 Apart from supporting cognition and memory, board games are also a simple way to practice one’s social skills and are a fun activity to bring people together and encourage interaction.